fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_object_address.html.markdown

 * `fqdn` - Fully Qualified Domain Name address.
 * `country` - IP addresses associated to a specific country.
 * `comment` - Comment.
+* `associated_interface` - Network interface associated with address.
+* `show_in_address_list` - Enable/disable address visibility in the GUI. default is "enable".
+* `static_route_configure` - Enable/disable use of this address in the static route configuration. default is "disable".

 ## Attributes Reference
 The following attributes are exported: